pat-jj/pat-jj.github.io/_pages/about.md

 My past research mainly focused on:

 - **Actionable Knowledge Extraction:**
-  - Prompt mining
-  - Text summarization
-  - Evaluation
+  - How to extract knowledge from unstructured data more efficiently and effectively?
+  - How to evaluate the quality of extracted knowledge?

 - **Knowledge-Enhanced AI4Health:**
-  - Enhancing clinical predictions with KGs
+  - Using KGs to improve clinical predictions.
-  - Enhancing molecule representations with KGs
+  - Using KGs to enhance molecule representation.

-Recently, I've been working on **generative prompt mining** with LLMs.